Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Shortest Paths/0-1 BFS.md

 - It is well-known that we can find the shortest paths between a single source and all other vertices in $O(E)$ using [[BFS]] in an unweighted graph.
 - An unweighted graph may be interpreted as a weighted graph with all edge weights equal to $1$.
 If all edge weights are different, then a more general algorithm like [[Dijkstra's Algorithm]] is appropriate.
 - However, if the weight of each edge is either $0$ or $1$, then we can use BFS to solve the single source shortest path problem in $O(E)$.
-- In Dijkstra's Algorithm, using queue implementation, we can see that the distances between the source $s$ and two other vertices in the queue differ by at most one.
+- In Dijkstra's Algorithm, using priority queue implementation, we can see that the distances between the source $s$ and two other vertices in the queue differ by at most one.
 - We know that $d[v]\le d[u]\le d[v]+1$ for each $u\in Q$.
 This is because we only add vertices with equal distances or with distance plus one to the queue during each iteration.
 - Assume there exists a $u$ in the queue with $d[u]-d[v] > 1$, then $u$ must have been inserted in the queue via a different vertex $t$ with $d[t]\ge d[u]-1>d[v]$.
 However, this is impossible since the algorithm iterates over the vertices in increasing order.
 - We don't need a priority queue because of simple structure.
 We use a normal queue and append new vertices at the beginning if the corresponding edge has weight $0(d[u] = d[v])$ or at the end if the edge has weight $1 (d[u] = d[v]+1)$.
 This way, the queue remains sorted all the time.